pelias/documentation/autocomplete.md

 # Search with autocomplete

-If you are building an end-user application, you can enable `/autocomplete` alongside the `/search` to add real-time feedback to help users find what they are looking for more easily, without requiring them to type the entire search term.
+If you are building an end-user application, you can use the `/autocomplete` endpoint alongside `/search` to enable real-time feedback.
+This typeahead functionality helps users find what they are looking for more easily, without requiring them to fully specify their search term.
 Typically, the user starts typing and a drop-down list appears where they can choose the term from the list.

 To get started with autocomplete, you need only a developer key and a `text` parameter, representing what a user has typed into your application so far.
 Optionally, you can specify a geographic point where the search is focused, this will allow users to see more local places in the results.